-The RIC roster is published on our website; many LGBTQIA+ people and their friends and families use this tool in their search for a faith community that fits.
+The RIC roster is published on our website in the form of our RIC Map; many LGBTQIA+ people and their friends and families use this tool in their search for a faith community that fits.
 RIC is a great way for people to know that hospitality for all people is a value of your community.